MELANOMA

 Diagnosis of melanoma.

-Diagnostic tests for melanoma include: blood tests, image testing and surgical tests.
+Diagnostic tests that may be used to assess melanoma include blood tests, imaging, and surgical sampling.

 Who is most at risk?